The Realities of an RV Lifestyle, It Takes Work to Have Fun.

 Far too often I meet other RV owners in the campgrounds I visit; who act disappointed about “the whole RV thing” as one of them once said to me.

-They walk around the campground complaining about; the cost of their RV, the cost of traveling and camping and of course, the campground itself and the local people they have encountered in their travels.
+They walk around the campground complaining about; the cost of their RV, the cost of traveling and camping and of course, the realities of what a campground is really like.

-On the other hand, being one of the many people who actually enjoys “the whole RV thing” myself, I’ll sometimes get curious enough to sit down with one of these complainers, just to hear about what made them feel so negative about camping.
+On the other hand, being one of the many people who actually enjoys “the whole RV thing” myself, I’ll often step in and sit down with one of these complainers, just to hear about what made them feel so negative about camping.
+And, of course, try to help them relax and enjoy their experience, in some way.

-Well, after meeting several such people I found that the conversations I was having with these people were amazingly similar.
+After meeting like this with several such dissatisfied campers I found that the conversations I was having with these people were amazingly similar.

 The Impossible Dream is hard to match